Entering the European market for dried ginger

 The European sauces, seasonings and soups industry is also an important user of dried ginger.
 However, this market is dominated by international brands such as Kraft Heinz, McCormick, and Maggi (Nestle).

-The retail and food-service segments for spices and herbs are dominated by European (often national) spice brands/companies, such as Fuchs in Germany, Verstegen and Euroma in the Netherlands, Santa Maria (Scandinavian countries) and multinational brands such as McCormick, Kraft Heinz, etc. For example, the Dutch spice specialist Silvo is part of McCormick since 2004.
-Also, some strong brands are developing in South East Europe, such as Prymat Group.
+The retail and food-service segments for spices and herbs are dominated by European (often national) spice brands/companies, such as Fuchs in Germany, Verstegen and Euroma in the Netherlands, Santa Maria, part of the Paulig Group (Scandinavian countries) and multinational brands such as McCormick, Kraft Heinz, etc. For example, the Dutch spice specialist Silvo is part of McCormick since 2004.
+Also, some strong brands are developing in Southeast Europe, such as Prymat Group.
 These spice companies import spices directly from all over the world and have in-house processing and R&D facilities.

 Private label (supermarket) brands are important as well.
 European spice packers and blenders conduct production for all these brands.
 Since supermarkets often require large quantities and have very specific requirements regarding packaging, it is very difficult to supply them directly from outside Europe.
 Products already packed in origin countries are mainly found in European ethnic supermarkets, open-air markets, and webshops.